UKCloud/documentation/articles/managed-services/man-monitoring-how-change-config.md

 ### Adding or removing a monitored device

-If there's a new device that you want to add to your Managed Monitoring from UKCloud service, or if there's a device that you no longer want to be monitored, you can let us know by raising a Service Request.
+If there's a new device that you want to add to Managed Monitoring as a Service, or if there's a device that you no longer want to be monitored, you can let us know by raising a Service Request.

 1. In My Calls, raise a ticket using the **Add or Remove Monitored Devices** Managed Monitoring template.